AndrewJBateman/angular-material-portfolio/README.md

 * [dayjs v1.8.17](https://github.com/iamkun/dayjs) to convert Github UTC Timestamp to '... ago'.

+* [Webpack Bundle Analyser v3.6.0](https://www.npmjs.com/package/webpack-bundle-analyzer) to create an 'interactive treemap visualization of the contents of all your bundles.'.

 ## Setup

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng build` to build the project.
+* Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+* Run `npm run build:stats` to run the webpack-bundle-analyzer & generate a stats.json file inside of the dist folder.

+* Run `npm run analyze` and navigate to `http://localhost:8888/` to see the analysis.

 ## Code Examples

 ## Features

-* [Github API](https://developer.github.com/v4/query/) used with httpClient get request to display current state of my repository.
+* [Github API](https://developer.github.com/v4/query/) used with a httpClient get request to display current state of my repository.

 ## Status & To-Do List